-- (1) The student through publication of this code in the Student Handbook is given notice of these standards of conduct. - (2) The student charged with a violation of University rules shall be advised in writing of the charges, the nature of the incident, and a notice of a student's right to a hearing.
-This notification is hand delivered to the student, or the notice shall be sent to the student's address of record. - (3) The above requirements must be met before any disciplinary procedures beyond notification can be carried out. - (4) Student exhibiting behavior suggesting a serious medical or mental problem, or disruptive to the academic process or other institutional activities, or lacks the capacity to respond to disciplinary procedures, or cannot understand the nature or the wrongfulness of the conduct in question, or poses potential harm to the welfare of self or others, will be referred to the Vice President for Student Affairs for immediate action.
-If charged the student may ask in writing for a contested case hearing.
-Immediate action may include, but is not limited to, one or more of the following: - (a) Immediate and voluntary withdrawal from the University.
+- (1) The student through publication of this code in the Student Handbook is given notice of these standards of conduct. - (2) The student charged with a violation of University rules shall be advised in writing of the charges, the nature of the incident, and the student's right to a hearing.
+This notification is hand delivered to the student, or the notice shall be sent to the student's address of record. - (3) The above requirements must be met before any disciplinary procedures beyond notification can be carried out. - (4) A student exhibiting behavior suggesting a serious medical or mental problem shall be referred to the Office of Student Affairs for immediate action.
+The seriousness of the problem may be indicated by disruption of the academic process or other institutional activities; a lack of capacity to respond to disciplinary procedures; an inability to articulate an understanding of the wrongfulness of conduct in question; a potential of harm to the welfare of self or others.
+Immediate action may include, but is not limited to: - (a) Immediate and voluntary withdrawal from the University.
 This action is taken in order to prevent a clear and present danger to the University community.
 In cases involving a student's medical or psychological condition this shall be done in consultation with the Director of the Health Center and the Director of the Counseling Center.
-The student's family/guardian may be advised and their cooperation solicited; - (b) The student may be required to secure a medical/psychological evaluation through the Student Health Center or at another facility at the student's own expense.
-The medical/ psychological evaluation will be used to determine the appropriateness of the student's continued enrollment; - (c) The student may be referred to a Medical Review Board, if the evaluation deems it appropriate.
-The membership of this Medical Review Board will include the Director of the Student Health Center, Director of the Counseling Center and one professional mental health consultant, who may be of the student's own choosing as long as the choice is acceptable to the Vice President for Student Affairs.
-The Medical Review Board will recommend action to the Vice President for Student Affairs who will make the final decision.
-All decisions of the Medical Review Board shall be provided in writing to the student after the final decision has been confirmed by the Vice President for Student Affairs.
-The student may appeal the final decision through the President or the President's designated representative.
+The student's parent/guardian may be advised and their cooperation solicited: - (b) Immediate and voluntary medical/psychological evaluation through the Student Health Center or at another facility at the student's own expense.
+The evaluation will be used to determine the appropriateness of the student's continued enrollment; - (c) Referral to the Medical Review Board as a result of the evaluation in (b).
+The board shall include the Director of the Student Health Center, Director of the Counseling Center and one professional mental health consultant, who may be of the student's own choosing and must be acceptable to the Office of Student Affairs.
+The Medical Review Board will recommend action to the Associate Dean for Student Affairs who will make the final decision.
+All decisions shall be provided in writing to the student by the Associate Dean for Student Affairs.
+The student may appeal this decision through the Associate Dean to the President.

-[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the agency.]
+[Publications: Publications referenced are available from the agency.]